Key Takeaways

 Nature of Spider Plants

-Research shows that more than 70% of households in Western countries own at least one indoor plant, with spider plants being among the most common.
-When I was a child, I had 3 kittens.
+I had 3 kittens when I was a child.
 I often used to watch them playing with our indoor plants, eating them sometimes too.
 Then, after some years, I started thinking a very fundamental question: Are Spider Plants Toxic to Cats?

-Spider plants, scientifically known as Chlorophytum comosum, belong to the Asparagaceae family and are immensely popular houseplants due to their easy-care nature and luscious green-and-white leaves.
-Originating from South Africa, these hardy plants can thrive in an array of conditions — from bright yet indirect light to shade or partial sun.
+- Originating from South Africa, these hardy plants can thrive in an array of conditions — from bright yet indirect light to shade or partial sun.

-These appealing houseplants possess spindly leaves sprouting outwards resembling a spider’s legs — hence their name.
-Their blooms propagate miniature baby spiders dangling down some green-and-white strands looking similar to spider webs which mostly amuse our furry buddies enticing them towards a nibble or play fetch with these attractive bushy leaves.
+- Their blooms propagate miniature baby spiders dangling down some green-and-white strands looking similar to spider webs which mostly amuse our furry buddies enticing them towards a nibble or play fetch with these attractive bushy leaves.

 Are Spider Plants Toxic To Cats?
 Myth or Reality?